SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/01-custom-select.md

 ## Select Some Attributes Only

-Use `select_only` and `column` methods together to select only the attributes you want.
+Use `select_only` and `column` methods together to select only the attribute you want.

 ```rust
 // Selecting the name column only